Powernap/powernap.github.io/source/_posts/2014-07-16-use-github-for-scientific-writing.markdown

 The `issue` and `milestone` system is packed with useful features for discussing the current process of the work.
 Discussions can even be referenced to commits.
 All information is kept at one place, communication is synchronized and you don't need to look up old mails with chunks of information any more!

 ### Use Branches
 Say you want to write a new section, but it will take a couple of days.
 At the same time, you do not want to change the repository all the time, forcing your co-authors to `git pull` every time they also want to edit the paper. `GIT` was designed with such cases in mind!
-You can simply create a your own sub-repository, called a `branch`, edit it and merge it together with the master-branch.
+You can simply create your own sub-repository, called a `branch`, edit it and merge it together with the master-branch.

 {% img right /media/2014-07-16-use-github-for-scientific-writing/branch.png 200 %}
 {% codeblock lang:bash %}